 Although there is no official legal definition according to UK law, the CIPD defines a zero-hour contract as ‘an agreement between two parties that one may be asked to perform work for another but there is no minimum set contracted hours‘.
-The contract states what pay the individual gets if they do work, as well as the consequences of turning down work when offered.
+The contract states what pay the individual gets if they do work and the consequences of turning down work when offered.

 You might consider using this contract if you regularly hire seasonal and temporary workers.
 This will usually apply if you work in retail and hospitality.
 Zero-hour positions tend to be part-time by nature.
 Examples of industries that rely on zero-hour contracts include casual workers (such as students), part-time care workers, substitute teachers, and individuals working for gig economies (such as delivery drivers and chauffeurs).

 Contracts of this type have become increasingly popular in the UK in recent years.
 This is largely due to an increase in flexible and seasonal work.
-In fact, in 2021 alone there were around 860 thousand people on zero hours contracts in the United Kingdom.
-And there has been a net increase of over 632 thousand people on zero-hour contracts since the year 2000.
+In fact, in 2021 alone there were around 860 thousand people on 0 hours contracts in the United Kingdom.
+Plus, there has been a net increase of over 632 thousand people on zero-hour contracts since 2000.

-As there is currently no legal definition for a zero-hour contract, it is up to the employer to ensure that the worker’s employment status is clear and they are aware of their rights and obligations.
+As there is currently no legal definition for a zero-hour contract, it is up to the employer to ensure that the worker’s employment status is clear and they are aware of their statutory rights and obligations.
 This includes whether or not they have the right to SSP, holiday and redundancy.
-The key is finding the right balance which respects your zero-hour workers’ rights whilst providing your company with the flexibility it needs.
+The key is finding the right balance that respects your zero-hour workers’ rights while providing your company the flexibility it needs.

-When it comes to zero-hour contracts, you need to take into account the following employer responsibilities and employee rights:
+When it comes to 0 hours contracts, you need to take into account the following employer responsibilities and employee rights: